 In the past your choice of electrical control panel builders was limited by geography for practical reasons.
 The Internet and improved shipping have removed this practical limitation, but most companies prefer using local resources where possible.
-If you’re still local and wondering if it’s your best choice, take the time to do the analysis.
+If you’re still local and wondering if it’s your best choice, analyze your situation.

 How do you choose the right control panel builder ?
-First, take the time to figure out what you want from one.
+First, figure out what you want from one.
 This is often the most difficult part because it takes time and effort to get it right.
 When you figure out what you want, talk with or visit prospective electrical control panel builders and decide which one can best delivery what you want.

 1 • Consider your brand

-Equipment manufacturers generally use one of the following brand models based on their equipment and market.
+Equipment manufacturers generally have a flexible or fixed brand model based on their equipment and market.
 What they want from a panel builder depends on their brand model.

 2 • Consider your business model

-Equipment manufacturers generally provide the following panel type(s) based on their business model.
-What they want from a panel builder depends on depends on their business model.
+Equipment manufacturers generally have a flexible or fixed business model based on their equipment and market.
+What they want from a panel builder depends on their business model.

 - We offer standard (Voltage, Horsepower, Options, etc.) equipment configurations.